-My paper on urban scaling laws is currently under review, and my project on the polarization of political parties is in preparation for publication.
+My paper my project on the polarization of political parties is in preparation for publication.
 Hopefully, they will appear here soon.

-Prior to joining Northwestern as a PhD student, I built mathematical models applied to heat transfer and microwave chemistry as an undergraduate.
+Prior to joining Northwestern as a PhD student, I built mathematical models applied to heat transfer and microwave chemistry.
 The following are some of this work published in peer-reviewed journals.

 B.S.
 Tilley, V.C.
 Yang, J.C.
 Baiense, S. Evans (2017) ‘Frequency-dependent thermal resistance of vertical U-tube geothermal heat exchangers’, Journal of Engineering Mathematics, 1-20.